PeCrio/PeCrio/README.md

 ### Hi there 👋,
-I am a Full stack (Frontend heavy) Software Engineer that loves solving problems with design, technology and empathy.
+I am Precious OSSAI, a Frontend heavy Full stack Software Engineer that loves transforming problems into scalable solutions with design and technology for intuitive human-centered experiences.

+I am a music and art lover that enjoys traveling and exploring.
+Whenever I am not writing code, designing, building, or learning something, I am probably playing video games (usually Call of Duty Mobile (COD) and car racing games), swimming, cycling, playing a game of snooker, catching up with family, friends, and acquaintances or maybe just eating and sleeping.
 Amongst my arsenal, below are a few of my preferred tools:
 - NextJS
 - ReactJS
 - Figma